gregorias/coop.nvim/How it works.md

 A Coop task is an extension of a Lua thread (coroutine) with a `Future` that enables holding and waiting for results.
-It comes with familiar functions that work just like for native coroutines except they operate on tasks and task functions:
+It comes with familiar functions that work just like for native coroutines except that they operate on tasks and task
+functions:

 - `task.create`
 - `task.running`